Travel by Van in this Epic Colorado Road Trip featuring Mountains, Dunes, and Canyons

 Where to Stay

-There are many campgrounds around the Mancos area as it’s a gateway to Mesa Verde National Park.
-Target Tree Campground was a nice looking USDA Forest Service campground and where I would’ve stayed if I didn’t have friends to stay with!
+There are many campgrounds around the Mancos area, which is a gateway to Mesa Verde National Park.
+Target Tree Campground was a nice-looking USDA Forest Service campground and where I would’ve stayed if I didn’t have friends to stay with!

 What to Do